aleyebe/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+Credits to stackoverflow.com
+ I used this post https://stackoverflow.com/questions/16961921/plot-data-in-descending-order-as-appears-in-data-frame